The-Back-Room/Aero7-11/README.md

 </div>

-## Notes
+>[!NOTE]

-- Currently supports 22H2 through 23H2.
+>- Currently supports 22H2 through 23H2.
 It is untested in 25H2, and DWM mods may be a bit buggy in 24H2.
-- The uDWM patch folder labeled 21H2 will NOT work on 21H2.
+>- The uDWM patch folder labeled 21H2 will NOT work on 21H2.
 It should be for 22H2!
-- Made using the default `aero.msstyles` in Windows 11.
+>- Made using the default `aero.msstyles` in Windows 11.
 This was made and tested on Windows 11 23H2 and 24H2.

 ## Warnings